kora-projects/kora-docs/mkdocs/docs/en/documentation/resilient.md

 ## Fallback { #fallback }

-Fallback - provides an opportunity to specify a method that will be called in the case of if the exception thrown by the annotated method is satisfied by filters (*FallbackPredicate*).
+`Fallback` allows you to specify a method that will be called when an exception thrown by the annotated method matches the configured filters (`FallbackPredicate`).

+The fallback method **must match** the return type of the annotated method.

 ### Declarative usage { #declarative-usage-4 }